directus-labs/directus-posthog-ab-testing/README.md

 For manual configuration:

-1. In PostHog, navigate to Feature Flags
+1. In PostHog, navigate to Experiments
-2. Create a new feature flag:
+2. Create a new experiment
    - Name: `your-experiment-name`
    - Key: `your-experiment-key`
    - Roll out to: Select a percentage of users
-   - Add Payload:
+   - Configure variants
+3. For Page (Redirect) tests, add a payload for the feature flags:
    ```json
    {
      "experiment_type": "page",